baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Everything_is_digital.md

 Bringhurst](https://en.wikipedia.org/wiki/The_Elements_of_Typographic_Style).

-The networked worldview is already better at solving the problems print is facing than the print worldview itself and the network has much greater untapped resources for solving what so far has looked unsolvable.
+The networked worldview is already better at solving the problems print is facing than the print worldview itself.
+The network has much greater untapped resources for solving what so far has looked unsolvable.